pavelverigo/freecell/README.md

 # Technical

 - Sprites embed directly into wasm binary
-- No WebGL, only software rendering, final image buffer is copied to <canvas>
+- No WebGL, only software rendering, final image buffer is copied to &lt;canvas&gt;
 - Zero dependecies, except stb_image for sprite compilation

 # Assets